-A tissue paper ornament is an easy creative art activity.
-Kids can color tissue paper with markers and crayons to make pretty decorations for the Christmas tree.
+A tissue paper Christmas ornament is a fun creative art activity for kids.
+Color tissue paper with markers and glitter glue to make pretty decorations for the Christmas tree.
 Enjoy homemade decorations with this fun and simple holiday craft.

 This post contains affiliate links.
 Privacy and Disclosure

 There are lots of interesting Christmas crafts for kids, so it can be difficult to choose which one to do as a family activity.
 If you're looking for something simple, that uses everyday craft supplies and promotes creativity, then this is the craft for you!

 Tissue paper ornaments are fun to make, and look pretty on the Christmas tree.